hvalev/shiny-server-arm-docker/README.md

 ### Installing libraries
 Libraries can be installed by modifying the ```init.sh``` file.
 It will run the first time the container is started and will generate an ```init_done``` file. ```init.sh``` contains and will execute the ```R -e "install.packages(c('lib1','lib2',...))``` command.
 Simply add the libraries you wish installed there.
 To add additional libraries in subsequent runs, delete the ```init_done``` file and add them to ```init.sh``` as before.
 Please note that installed libraries will persist between restarts as long as the container image is not removed or recreated. **Make sure you use a versioned container (such as hvalev/shiny-server-arm:0.1), rather than the :latest tag or avoid using updater containers such as ouroboros or watchtower as an update might remove your installed applications and configurations!**

-### Adding custom configuration for your apps
+### Adding and configuring apps
-The file ```shiny-server.conf``` stores the configuration for shiny-server as well as your own applications.
-Modify it as needed.
+You can add your own apps by navigating to ```shiny-server/apps``` and putting your app there.
 The docker image comes with the hello-world shiny-server app preloaded.
-It is accessible at ```http://localhost:3838/apps/hello```.
-Its configuration and source-code under ```shiny-server/conf``` and ```shiny-server/apps``` respectively and can be used as a staging ground for building or hosting your own apps.
+Once the container is running, it will be accessible at ```http://localhost:3838/apps/hello```.
+Its configuration file can be found at ```shiny-server/conf/shiny-server.conf```.
+You can use the hello-world project as a staging ground for building or hosting new apps.

+### Configuring shiny-server
+The file ```shiny-server/conf/shiny-server.conf``` also stores the configuration for shiny-server.
+The default settings should be sufficient, however you can also modify it according to your needs.

 ## Build it yourself
 The Dockerfile implements a multi-stage build and will produce a functional 1GB shiny-server image equipped with all necessary libraries to build and install most R-packages.
 Additionally, it will leave a 4.5GB builder image behind post-build, which you can remove.
 Be aware that this will take at least 2 hours to build even on an SSD.